python-odin/odin/docs/ref/resources/instances.rst

 Resources Instances
 ###################

-A resource is the definition of the data structure that data is mapped into.
+A resource is a collection of fields and associated meta data that is used to validate data within the fields.

 The basics:
  * Each resource is a Python class that subclasses :class:`odin.Resource`.